How to Support Franchisees Facing a Labor Shortage

 Creating a positive culture is essential to your brand reputation.
 By setting the tone at the corporate level, franchisees will also benefit.
 They’ll end up with more engaged and more loyal workers, and in turn, more job candidates will be attracted to working in a place where others are happy and committed to their jobs.

-Learn more about how you can help franchisees measure employee satisfaction and engagement with Franchise Business Review’s Franchising@WORK program.
+Learn more about how you can help franchisees measure employee satisfaction and engagement with Franchise Business Review’s Franchising at Work program.
 Request a free 10-minute demo.

 Related Resource: The Ultimate Guide to Employee Engagement for Franchises